Let your team speak up

 - Unknown sources from outside the organization

-Due to serious lack of experience and possibly low ethical or moral standards at top management level the shift is more towards the negative communication channel.
-This can also be seen in bigger organizations and companies but the reasons for this can also be seen as inexperience and a case of “I know it all”.
+Due to a serious lack of experience and possibly low ethical or moral standards at the top management level, the shift is more towards the negative communication channel.
+This can also be seen in bigger organizations and companies but the reasons for this can also be seen as inexperienced and a case of “I know it all”.

 - Put the word out that you only accept positive communication.

-- Put communication positive channels in place such as daily reports, workers meetings and management feedback sessions.
+- Put communication positive channels in places such as daily reports, workers meetings, and management feedback sessions.

 - Punish negative communication by dismissing it openly.

-- If there is a need to investigate rumors and gossip investigate it quietly and discreetly without involving the carriers.
+- If there is a need to investigate rumours and gossip investigate it quietly and discreetly without involving the carriers.

 - Keep communication channels short and sweet.

-- Ensure that everyone has some form of access to a communication channel.
+- Ensure that everyone has some form of access to a communication process.

 "GOOD COMMUNICATION CAN BE USED.